 Thompson spent the next 11 years in Munich as an aide to Prince Elector Charles Theodore.
-He was placed in charge of the police and the war department, where he equipped the army and improved discipline.
-He established the Englischer Garden in Munich, one of the world's largest urban parks.
+He had charge of the police and the war department, where he equipped the army and improved discipline.
+He established the Englischer Garden in Munich, one of the world’s largest urban parks.

 All the while he experimented with heat and light.

-Thompson was elevated to Count of the Holy Roman Empire in 1791, and he took the name Rumford from the town where he was married.
+Thompson was elevated to Count of the Holy Roman Empire in 1791, He took the name Rumford from the town where he married.

 During the 1790s, Count Rumford worked on improving fireplaces.
 He invented a tall, shallow fireplace with angled walls that reflect heat into the room.
 He also restricted the chimney opening to increase the updraught.

-In Munich, Count Rumford was charged with removing the throngs of beggars from the streets, where they had become a nuisance.
-A glowing account of his success was later described in Visits and Sketches at Home and Abroad, by Anna Brownell Jameson.
+In Munich, Count Rumford had the task of removing the throngs of annoying beggars from the streets.
+A glowing account of his success appeared in Visits and Sketches at Home and Abroad, by Anna Brownell Jameson.

 There are no poor laws at Munich, no mendicity societies, no tract, and soup, and blanket charities; yet pauperism, mendicity, and starvation are nearly unknown.
 For the system of regulations by which these evils have been repressed, or altogether remedied, I believe Bavaria is indebted to the celebrated American, Count Rumford.

 Thompson ordered the beggars taken to the magistrate.
-They were told they couldn’t beg anymore, but that everything necessary for their subsistence would be provided to them at the new workhouse.
-There they found apartments, tools and food (presumably Rumford’s Soup), and were paid for piecework.
-The workhouse became profitable.
+The magistrate said they couldn’t beg anymore.
+However, they would have everything necessary for their subsistence at the new workhouse.
+There they found apartments, tools and food (presumably Rumford’s Soup), and earned money for piecework.
+The workhouse then started to make money.

 The Supplement to the Connecticut Courant on March 9, 1832 includes a story about the beggars’ gratitude for the workhouse.
-Thompson had taken ill, the story goes, and from his sickbed heard the sound of the poor marching in a procession to church to pray for his recovery.
-He was affected deeply, as he was Protestant and the poor were Catholic.
+Thompson had taken ill, the story goes.
+From his sickbed he heard the sound of the poor marching in a procession to church to pray for his recovery.
+It affected him deeply, as he was Protestant and the poor were Catholic.

 Thompson came up with the recipe for Rumford’s Soup because the Bavarian government wanted a cheap, nutritious ration for prisoners and the poor.
 It isn’t particularly good.
 Rumford’s Soup was used as a base for military rations in Central Europe during much of the 19th and 20th centuries.